Dynamic Learning Maps

-The Dynamic Learning Maps® (DLM®) Alternate Assessment System is an 18-state consortium that uses DLM as their large-scale operational assessment.
+The Dynamic Learning Maps® (DLM®) Alternate Assessment System Consortium is made up of a collection of state departments of education developing and using the Dynamic Learning Maps Alternate Assessment system.
 The assessments measure student achievement in English language arts, mathematics, and science for the students with the most significant cognitive disabilities.
 As described in the annual technical manual:

 The purpose of the DLM system is to improve academic experiences and outcomes for students with the most significant cognitive disabilities by setting high and actionable academic expectations and providing appropriate and effective supports to educators.
 Results from the DLM alternate assessment are intended to support interpretations about what students know and are able to do and to support inferences about student achievement in the given subject.
 Results provide information that can guide instructional decisions as well as information for use with state accountability programs.